check1st/YoushidoGraphQLExtendedBundle/README.md

 **At this moment YoushidoGraphQLExtendedBundle is in alpha version**

-This package has been created to facilitate the use of yousido package with the following characteristics:
+This package has been created to facilitate the use of yousido package with the following features:

 - Response entities directly and auto serialize by JMS Serializer with group "GraphQL" only asking for data required
 - Easy way to create Queries and Mutations